Create your first Entropy app on EVM

 Create a directory named coin-flip

-to create a new Solidity project.
-You will see a new directory in coin-flip
+This will create a new directory in coin-flip

 npm init -y